Yusef Salaam: Faith during imprisonment

 While imprisoned, Salaam deepened his connection to Islam, later stating that his faith helped him endure his sentence and shaped his outlook on justice.
-In an interview with Yaqeen Institute for Islamic Research, He states the Quran was his way understanding why he was imprisoned after being falsely accused, understanding the Quran as the manual of life.
+In an interview with Yaqeen Institute for Islamic Research, He states the Quran was his way of understanding why he was imprisoned after being falsely accused, understanding the Quran as the manual of life.
 In this interview he also said when he was imprisoned he would look at parallels between himself and the Quran, like the story of Prophet Yusuf (as) in the Quran.
-Salaam's grandmother would send him letters too ensure he remembers that are people who love him.
+Salaam's grandmother would send him letters to ensure that he remembered that there were people who loved him.

 During the interview with Yaqeen Institute for Islamic Research, Yusef Salaam said he got closer to Allah when he was in prison.
 Salaam served as the imam of the youth facility for five years.
 After being transferred to an adult facility, he served as the Qadi (religious judge) of the Muslim community for about a year and a half, and later as the Naib (assistant or deputy leader) before his release.